davidjeddy/gradyent-practical/README.md

 Bonus Points for including:

-- CI/CD pipeline - WONT DO
+- CI/CD pipeline

-- Ingress configuration - DONE
+- Ingress configuration

-- An architecture diagram -
+- An architecture diagram

-- Security considerations -
+- Security considerations

-- Impress us -
+- Impress us

 Finally, submit your solution in a Git repository, including a README file.